 Luton reveal bigger and bolder plans

-In May 2024, the club's chief executive Gary Sweet said that the plans for the new stadium are now ‘bigger, better and bolder' as a result of the club's season in the Premier League in 2023/24.
+In May 2024, Sweet said that the plans for the new stadium were now ‘bigger, better and bolder' as a result of the club's season in the Premier League in 2023/24.
 The financial rewards for playing in the English top-flight have given the club more money to spend on the stadium which could see things accelerate in the near future.

 Sweet said: “The extra income from Premier League promotion has enabled us to go bigger, better, bolder.
 Originally it was to be built in three phases, starting at 17,500 capacity, but now we’re going straight to our maximum allowable capacity.